matasmaciulaitis/wix-style-react/SUPPORT.md

   * [Upgrade from older versions](###upgrade-from-older-versions)

-## Introduction ℹ️
+## Component Documentation ℹ️
-Each component has a story page that describes all the "interesting" states in which a component supports.
+Each component has a story page that describes all the interesting states in which a component supports.
 A story page has one or more of the following sections:
 - **Description:** Contains a short description of the component usage, an example of how to import it and examples of common usages and features.
 - **API:** Detailed section with all the props names, types, default values, required values and descriptions.